 Referencing FDA recognition of the FSPCA curriculum Do not use the phrase "FDA Approved."
 The Preventive Controls courses developed by the Food Safety Preventive Controls Alliance (FSPCA) serve as the "standardized curriculum" that FDA recognizes as adequate; successfully completing this course is one way to meet the requirements for a "preventive controls qualified individual."
-Here is some language you can use about the FSPCA Preventive Controls for Animal Food Course: The Current Good Manufacturing Practice, Hazard Analysis, and Risk-based Preventive Controls for Animal Food regulation (referred to as the Preventive Controls for Animal Food regulation) is intended to ensure safe manufacturing/processing, packing and holding of food products for animal consumption in the United States.
-The regulation requires that certain activities must be completed by a "preventive controls qualified individual" who has "successfully completed training in the development and application of risk-based preventive controls, or is otherwise qualified through job experience to develop and apply a food safety system".
-This course developed by the FSPCA is the "standardized curriculum" recognized by FDA; successfully completing this course is one way to meet the requirements for a "preventive controls qualified individual."
+Here is some language you can use about the FSPCA Preventive Controls for Human Food Course: The Current Good Manufacturing Practice, Hazard Analysis, and Risk-based Preventive Controls for Human Food regulation (referred to as the Preventive Controls for Human Food regulation) is intended to ensure safe manufacturing/processing, packing and holding of food products for human consumption in the United States.
+The regulation requires that certain activities must be completed by a "preventive controls qualified individual."
+This course, developed by FSPCA, is the "standardized curriculum" recognized by FDA; successfully completing this course is one way to meet the requirements for a "preventive controls qualified individual."
 Implying the course is required Do not state that the Preventive Controls regulations mandate the FSPCA Preventive Controls courses.
 The rule points out there may be other ways to meet the requirements, but successfully completing this course is one way to meet the requirements for a preventive controls qualified individual.
 Adding requirements for obtaining a certificate To successfully complete the course, a participant must be present for the entire delivery and actively participate in the exercises.
 Otherwise, do not approve participant completion.
 An FSPCA assessment is not associated with the standardized course at this time.
 If a Lead Instructor chooses to add additional requirements to their own delivery such as passing a test or demonstrating the ability to perform a task, a distinction must be made that the additional requirements are the Lead Instructor's and not FSPCA's.
 Example: "In addition to the FSPCA course completion requirements, our delivery will require passing an exam."
 Avoid use of the acronym "HARPC" Prior to the release of the rules in 2015, many providers were offering training using the term "HARPC" and many continue to do so.
 Training delivered prior to publication of the final regulations may not include all provisions in the final regulation.
-To avoid confusion for those seeking the FSPCA certificate, use the official course name when advertising your course: "FSPCA Preventive Controls for Animal Food".
+To avoid confusion for those seeking the FSPCA certificate, use the official course name when advertising your course: "FSPCA Preventive Controls for Human Food".
 Avoid use of the acronym "HARPC" in your advertising to differentiate the FSPCA course from those developed before the final regulation was released.
 Referencing regulator attendance in your course You can reference regulator attendance if you wish to emphasize a collaborative course environment.
 However, do not imply that regulator attendance is special to this course or offers an advantage in order to attempt a marketing edge.
 The purpose of regulator attendance is to obtain training, not to provide answers to rule and policy interpretation questions.